-Skills Matter provides funding for postgraduate training for new graduates and existing practitioners working in DHB, NGO and primary care settings, including nurses, social workers, occupational therapists, psychologists and addiction practitioners.
+Skills Matter provides funding for postgraduate training for new graduates and existing practitioners working in Te Whatu Ora, NGO and primary care settings, including nurses, social workers, occupational therapists, psychologists and addiction practitioners.

 All programmes: